tejasanerao/BlogBox/_posts/2021-02-04-archangel.md

 }
 ```

 The binary executes system command to copy files from one directory to another.
 But it doesn't use full path for **cp** command.
-So, we can creating our own binary named **cp** which will get us the root shell and point the $PATH to our directory.
+So, we can create our own binary named **cp** and point the $PATH to our directory which will get us the root shell.

 ```shell
 echo '#!/bin/bash' > cp